Dovyski/dotfiles/README.md

 # dotfiles

 This repository contains my personal dotfiles.
-Additionally I also added some config files for tools that I use, so I can restore everything after the zombie apocaliphe has ended.
+Additionally I also added some config files for tools that I use, so I can restore everything after the zombie apocalipse has ended.

 ## `.bash_profile`